rohit12crj/Study-Notes/Kubernetes/notes.md

 ---
 ✅ For your EKS project explain what all manifest u created
+- namespace
 - Db --> statefulset + SVC + PVC ( persistent volume claim --> defines size of storage ) + SC ( storage class --> defines whetehr u want to use ebs , efs or fsx ) + NP
-- Backend --> Deployment + SVC ( Service ) + NP ( Network Policy --> used for restricting backend pods only to be accessible from Frontend pods ) , Secrets
+- Backend --> Deployment + SVC ( Service ) + NP ( Network Policy --> used for restricting backend pods only to be accessible from Frontend pods ) , Secrets ( For storing Db username & password )
 - Frontend --> --> Deployment + SVC

 ---